How is PVC Resin Made

 Inside the reactor, tiny VCM droplets float in the water like oil droplets in salad dressing.
 The initiators trigger a chain reaction.
 VCM molecules start connecting to each other, forming longer and longer polymer chains.
 Each droplet becomes a tiny PVC particle.

-Think of it like connecting LEGO blocks.
-Each VCM molecule snaps onto the growing chain, building something much bigger than its individual parts.
+This is how PVC chains are formed: each VCM molecule snaps onto the growing chain like a LEGO block, building something much bigger than its individual parts.
 A single PVC chain can contain thousands of linked monomer units.

 The reaction runs for several hours.
 When conversion reaches about 90%, operators stop the process.
 The reactor now contains a slurry of PVC particles suspended in water.